 In the late 1990’s Campbell Soup Company was struggling to meet stakeholder expectations.
 Assuming leadership in January, 2001 Doug Conant led the company to deliver superior financial performance, world-class employee engagement, and became a recognized leader in corporate social responsibility.

-From 2001 to 2011, Doug served as CEO and President of the Campbell Soup Company.
-He was the 11th leader in this iconic company’s 141 year history – faced with reversing a steep decline in market value and re-energizing a low-engagement culture.
-He dramatically transformed the global leadership team, reconfigured the portfolio, cut costs, revolutionized the culture, and made integral strategic investments.
+As President and CEO of the Campbell Soup Company (2001-2011), Doug again faced significant challenges in a beleaguered company with declining sales.
+Leveraging his many years of leadership practice and study, he made dramatic and effective changes throughout the organization.
+He transformed the global leadership team, reconfigured the portfolio, cut costs, revolutionized the culture, and made integral strategic investments.
 These efforts resulted in cumulative shareholder returns in the top tier of the global food industry.

-Doug also serves as Chairman of the Kellogg Executive Leadership Institute (KELI) at Northwestern University, Chairman of CECP (formerly the Committee Encouraging Corporate Philanthropy), a Member of the Board of Directors at AmerisourceBergen, and a Member of the Advisory Board of Quiet Revolution.
-He is also the Former Chairman of Avon Products.
+Today, continuing his legacy as a champion of leadership that works, Doug, among his other commitments, also serves as Chairman of the Kellogg Executive Leadership Institute (KELI) at Northwestern University, Chairman of CECP (The CEO Force for Good), a Member of the Board of Directors at AmerisourceBergen, and Chairman of the Higher Ambition Leadership Institute (HALI) in Boston.

-Doug was named a Trust Across America Top Thought Leader in Trust for 2014, 2015, 2016, and 2017; a Top 100 Leadership Speaker by Inc. Magazine; a Top 30 Leadership Professional for 2015, 2016, and 2017 by Global Gurus; a Leader to Watch in 2015 by the American Management Association (AMA); a Top 50 Leadership Innovator Changing How We Lead in 2015 by Inc.com; and a Top 75 Human Business Champion by Switch & Shift.
+Doug was named a Trust Across America Top Thought Leader in Trust for 2014, 2015, 2016, and 2017; a Top 100 Leadership Speaker by Inc. Magazine; a Top 100 Most Influential Author in the World; a Top 30 Leadership Professional for 2015, 2016, and 2017 by Global Gurus; a Leader to Watch in 2015 by the American Management Association (AMA); a Top 50 Leadership Innovator Changing How We Lead in 2015 by Inc.com; and a Top 75 Human Business Champion by Switch & Shift.

 His written leadership resources have been recognized as a Top 100 Socially Shared Leadership Blog in 2014, and 2015 by CMOE, a Top 20 Blog on the Future of Work by SAP, a Top 20 Employee Engagement Blog by gThankYou, and a Top Leadership Blog in 2015 by Skip Prichard Leadership Insights.
-He has also been recognized for his contribution to the leadership conversation on social media — Doug was named one of 3 CEOs Killing it on Social Media by SocialSensr, a Top 5 Non-Tech CEO Using Social Media to Drive Business Results by Hootsuite, and was celebrated as one of 8 People You Should Be Following on Twitter by Gary Vaynerchuck.
+He has also been recognized for his contribution to the leadership conversation on social media — Doug was named a Global Top 35 CEO on Social Media in 2016, a Top 3 CEO Killing it on Social Media by SocialSensr, a Top 5 Non-Tech CEO Using Social Media to Drive Business Results by Hootsuite, and was celebrated as one of 8 People You Should Be Following on Twitter by Gary Vaynerchuck.